nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `done_task 1` marks the first task in the task list as completed.

+### Sorting all tasks: `sort_task`
+Sorts SOChedule Task List.

+Format: `sort_task ARGUMENT`
+* Sorts task list and updates UI based on supplied argument.
+* Accepted arguments (case-sensitive):
+   * `name`: Sorts by task name, in increasing order
+   * `deadline`: Sorts by task deadline, in increasing order
+   * `completion`: Sorts by task completion status, with completed tasks at the bottom
+   * `priority`: Sorts by task priority, in decreasing order

+Examples:
+* `sort_task completion` sorts the task list by completion status.
+* `sort_task name` sorts the task list by name.

 ### Adding an event: `add_event`
 Adds an event to the SOChedule Event Scheduler.